APogue/APogue.github.io/_drafts/protest_activities/2024-11-21-Protest-activities-interviews.md

 ### Hillel (Bella)

+- Was the petition to have Verdugo impeached acknowledged by anyone on campus

 - Have USAC members ignored calls for diplomacy with Hillel?

 - [Fox News: UCLA students allege discrimination on campus](https://noticias.foxnews.com/video/6365452331112)